In this section

 - surface sampling, water column and sea-floor measurements

 - multidisciplinary research projects collecting a variety of data types such as biological, chemical, physical and geophysical data.
-See our project data management pages for more information.

 7. How are the data distributed?